-Apple Inc. has dedicated so much effort in making sure that all their iOS devices are safe from malicious hacks.
+Apple Inc. has dedicated so much effort to make sure that all their iOS devices are safe from malicious hacks.
 It goes without saying that Apple devices are far much safer than Android devices.

-However, that does not mean that you iPhone is free from malware attacks.
-Even after spending a couple of hundred bucks, it does not guarantee you a 100% safety.
+However, that does not mean that your iPhone is free from malware attacks.
+Even after spending a couple of hundred bucks, it does not guarantee you 100% safety.

 There is always a loophole which becomes your personal responsibility; make use of the available measure provided by iOS to ensure your data is safe on your iPhone.

 Hackers have developed new ideas on how to get hold of your personal data.
-They will develop applications which after installing will get hold private data including your browsing history, photos, location and worst of being your passwords.
+They will develop applications which after installing will get hold of private data including your browsing history, photos, location, and worst of being your passwords.

 Luckily, there are quite a number of measures that one can implement to help reduce such eventualities.
 This tutorial will provide you with awesome tips on how to protect your personal data on iOS.
-Prior to that, we will look at some of the probably threats to you personal data as an iPhone user.
+Prior to that, we will look at some of the probable threats to your personal data as an iPhone user.